chancharikmitra/cambench_ft/README.md

 ## Data Download

-Download the videos from the following HuggingFace [repo](https://huggingface.co/datasets/chancharikm/cambench_train_videos) into the directory `data/videos`.s themselves can be found in `data/cam_motion`.
+Download the videos from the following HuggingFace [repo](https://huggingface.co/datasets/chancharikm/cambench_train_videos) into the directory `data/videos`.

+To get access to the annotations, please fill out the Google Form at the top of this README and unzip them into `data/cam_motion`.

 ```
 wget https://huggingface.co/datasets/chancharikm/cambench_train_videos/resolve/main/videos.zip